 Why Visit Lisbon?

-Lisbon sits at the western edge of continental Europe where the Tagus River meets the Atlantic Ocean, and this unique geography has shaped its character for millennia.
-The Phoenicians, Romans, Moors, and the great Portuguese explorers all left their mark on this city, creating a layered tapestry of cultures, cuisines, and architectural styles that is unlike anywhere else on the continent.
+Lisbon sits at the western edge of continental Europe where the Tagus River meets the Atlantic, and that geography has shaped the city for millennia.
+Phoenicians, Romans, Moors, and the great Portuguese explorers all left their mark here — layered into the architecture, the food, and the street names in ways you can actually trace on a walk.
+There is nothing quite like it elsewhere on the continent.

 Best Time to Visit Lisbon